peilunnn/gcp-dapp-auction/README.md

 1. NFT seller starts an auction
    1. User first deploys the auction contract
-   2. User approves the auction contract to transfer his/her NFT from the ERC721 contract
+   2. User approves the auction contract to transfer his NFT from the ERC721 contract
    3. User starts the auction via `start()` function, and supplies:
       1. NFT address
       2. NFT ID